Qing Zhou

 This research seeks to understand the consequences of the bilingual experience on socio-emotional development among young children growing up in language minority homes.
 In the first stage of this research, we have conducted a pilot study with 90 children (aged 3 to 5 years) and their parents from Spanish-speaking Mexican American families and Chinese-speaking Chinese American families from Head Start centers in the San Francisco Bay Area.
 Children’s dual language proficiency, executive functions, and socio-emotional development were assessed with a multi-methods and multi-informants battery.
 With the rapid growth of bilingual and language minority children in the United States, the project has the potential to inform educational and clinical practices aimed at promoting socio-emotional adjustment and academic competence in bilingual and language minority children.
 We are currently working on data analyses and manuscript writing.

-During the second stage, we have received a five-year grant from NICHD (R01HD091154) to conduct a large longitudinal study of dual language learners from low-income Spanish-speaking and Cantonese-speaking families in the Bay Area.
-We will follow 400 children (initially 3-4 years of age) and their families annually for three years (T1 and T2 in preschool, T3 in kindergarten to early elementary school grades).
-Three waves of multi-method and multi-context data on children’s English and heritage language proficiency, executive functions, socioemotional development, and quality of parent-child and teacher-child relationships will be collected from children's schools and homes.
+During the second stage, we conducted a three-wave longitudinal study funded by NICHD (R01HD091154) to follow dual language learners from low-income Spanish-speaking and Cantonese-speaking families from preschool to early elementary school.
+We have recruited and followed over 200 children (initially 3-4 years of age) and their families from low-income Mexican American and Chinese American families annually for three years (T1 and T2 in preschool, T3 in kindergarten to early elementary school grades).
+Three waves of multi-method and multi-context data on children’s English and heritage language proficiency, executive functions, socioemotional development, and quality of parent-child and teacher-child relationships have been collected from children's schools and homes.
 The data will allow us to examine the reciprocal relations between children's bilingual and socioemotional development, and the mediation and moderation mechanisms.
 This research will have implications for early childhood education policy, assessment, curriculum development, teacher training, and family engagement practices on dual language learners.
+We are currently working on data coding and analyses and manuscript writing.

 This study is conducted in collaboration with Dr. Yuuko Uchikoshi Tonkovich at UC-Davis (http://education.ucdavis.edu/faculty-profile/yuuko-uchikoshi-tonkovich) and Dr. Silvia Bunge at UC-Berkeley (http://psychology.berkeley.edu/people/silvia-bunge).